ynput/OpenPype/website/docs/artist_publish.md

 The Instances are categorized into ‘families’ based on what type of data they contain.
 Some instances might have multiple families if needed.
 A shot camera will for example have families 'camera' and  'review' to indicate that it's going to be used for review quicktime, but also exported into a file on disk.

-Following family definitions and requirements are Pype defaults and what we consider good industry practice, but most of the requirements can be easily altered to suit the studio or project needs.
+Following family definitions and requirements are OpenPype defaults and what we consider good industry practice, but most of the requirements can be easily altered to suit the studio or project needs.
 Here's a list of supported families

 | Family                  | Comment                                          | Example Subsets           |